Last update 2/25/2015

 4. Institutional Membership includes one professional and two associate members.

 5. Affiliate Membership does not include voting privileges or the right to hold office.
 Affiliate members may serve as committee members, except on the Awards, Executive Director’s Evaluation, Nominating, and Scholarship Committees, or other committees where voting would be involved or which have a specified membership (i.e. Past President’s Council).

 6. Retiree Membership does not include the right to vote or hold office.
 These members may serve on committees in an advisory, non-voting, capacity, in accordance with other Bylaws and Standing Rules.

 7. Withdrawal of Membership Privileges: The Executive Committee, by majority vote may withdraw membership privileges from any person for failure to meet membership qualifications, violation of the NSPRA Code of Ethics or any act which brings dishonor on the Chapter.
 The removal of membership privileges shall take place only after due process procedures have been carried out with a hearing before the Executive Committee.

 Article II - Committees

-TSPRA shall have as standing committees: Review of Financial Records and Procedures, Awards, Executive Director’ s Evaluation, TSPRA Conference, Nominating, Strategic Planning, Past President’ s Council, Celebrate Texas Public Schools, Communications Contest, Scholarship and an Education Foundation Division.
+TSPRA shall have as standing committees: Review of Financial Records and Procedures, Professional Awards, Executive Director's Evaluation, TSPRA Conference, Nominating, Strategic Planning, Past President's Council, Celebrate Texas Public Schools, and Scholarship.